Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-climatedynamics/README.md

   <em>Figure 1: Property damage before/after relocation.</em>
 </p>

 Additionally, we have also calculated the present value of expected cost saving from the reduction in projected property damage after the relocation during the next **10-year horizon**.
-The present value of the total expected cost saving is **$\varphi$ 6,566,773,052.43**.
+The present value of the total expected cost saving is **Ꝕ6,566,773,052.43**.

 ### Relocation Costs